colorfy-software/zfy/README.md

   > **Any
   store created with Zfy always exposes the same 4 elements from the `getState()` object**: **`data`**, **`rehydrate()`**, **`update()`** & **`reset()`**.

-  *If you're using persistence with lazy rehydration explicitly, `isRehydrated` is added as the 5th one but is mainly used by Zfy rehydration tools.*

   By  this logic, accessing your data will always look the same.
 Eg: